Top Open-Source 3D-Printed Robot Projects

 OpenCat DIY Robots

-Petoi’s Nybble is a palm-sized cat robot running on open source robot framework OpenCat.
+Petoi’s Nybble is a palm-sized programmable cat robotics kit running on open source robot framework OpenCat.
 This robot kit is like the cat version of Boston Dynamic’s quadruped robot Spot Mini.
-But it targeting kids aged 13+ interested in STEM or anyone interested in building and programming their own robot pets.
+But it targets kids aged 10+ interested in STEM or anyone interested in building and programming their own programmable robot pets.

 This DIY version of Nybble, designed by hackoholic on thingiverse.com, allows users to 3D print the parts for the robot.
 In addition, this robot is compatible with the electronic hardware designed and sold by Petoi.
 The robot cat uses 11 servo motors to move around and perform different poses.
 The robot also features an ultrasonic sensor enabling it to avoid objects in front of it.

-You can use Petoi’s Nyboard V1 microcontroller, a customized Arduino board that supports C++ and Python programming languages or other compatible boards.
+You can use Petoi’s Nyboard V1 microcontroller, a customized Arduino board that supports C++ and Python programming languages, or other compatible boards.
 Users need to use the OpenCat software from Petoi as the brain for the DIY robot.
 The Petoi mobile app is compatible with any OpenCat-powered robot.
-The robot can be controlled by the mobile app with BlueTooth if the robot is eqiupped with Bluetooth.
+The robot can be controlled by the mobile app with Bluetooth.
+You can also visually design new robot skills with Petoi Skill Composer.

 old rrobot